 2. Make your own salad dressings.

-Want to eat better and save money?
+Want to eat healthy on a budget?
 Make your own salad dressings!

-Even simple combinations of different oils + vinegars + seasonings are delicious and in my opinion always superior to packaged junk-laden grocery store salad dressings.
+Even simple combinations of different oils + vinegars + seasonings are delicious.
+They always taste better than junk-laden grocery store salad dressings.

-You can combine your favourite oil (olive, flax, hemp, coconut, pumpkin seed, etc. – but limit canola, sunflower, safflower, etc. because we usually get more than enough omega-6 fatty acids in our diets already) with your favourite vinegar, like apple cider vinegar, white wine, rice wine or balsamic or other acid (lemon or lime juice, etc.).
-You can even use a delicious flavoured herbal vinegar.
+You can combine your favourite oil with your favourite vinegar.
+Oil choices like olive, flax, hemp, coconut, pumpkin seed, etc. are great.
+Limit canola, sunflower, safflower, and “vegetable oil” because we get more than enough omega-6 fatty acids in our diets already.
+Vinegar could include apple cider vinegar, white wine, rice wine or balsamic.
+You could also use an acid like lemon or lime juice.
+And what about a delicious flavoured homemade herbal vinegar?

 I like a ratio of 3 tablespoons of oil per 1 tablespoon of vinegar or acid.
 Season well with salt and pepper.
 You can also add other spices or flavour boosters like fresh garlic or ginger if you like.

-Homemade salad dressings provide excellent boosts in flavour for even simple salads, no matter if it’s spring, summer, fall or winter!
+Homemade salad dressings provide excellent boosts in flavour for even simple salads.
+It doesn’t matter if it’s spring, summer, fall or winter!

-Check out some of my fav salad dressings on this site, like my Creamy Citrus Dressing (a tahini-based dressing that will stand up to winter and root vegetables of all kinds).
+Check out some of my fav salad dressings like my Creamy Citrus Dressing.
+This is a tahini-based dressing that will stand up to winter and root vegetables of all kinds.
 You might also like my Maple-Spiced Dressing.

 3. Make homemade versions of staples you buy often.